truenas/documentation/content/en/docs/initial-setup/best-practices/security-best-practice.md

 Method*.
 This adds an authentication between the initiator and the extent based on the chosen authentication method.
 Next, a list of *Initiators* and *Authorized Networks* allowed to connect to the extent can be added.
-This is useful when choosing a select few system to be able to connect to the extent.
-If left blank all initiators and all networks are allowed to connect to the extent.
+This is useful when choosing a few systems to be able to connect to the extent.
+If left blank, all initiators and all networks are allowed to connect to the extent.

 See <a href="">Configuring a Block Share (iSCSI)</a> to create a share.